Market House, Ledbury

 Some underhanded dealing was involved, however, as the trustees only found the necessary money by taking £40 from a pair of bequests intended to provide clothing for poor people.

-To compensate for their creative bookkeeping the trustees wrote a clause in the Market Hall's deeds that profits from the Market Hall would be used to provide clothes for a dozen poor people each year.
+To compensate for their creative bookkeeping the trustees wrote a clause in the Market House's deeds that profits from the Market House would be used to provide clothes for a dozen poor people each year.

 The ground floor is open at any time, and the upper chamber can be viewed by asking the staff of the 16th Century Painted Room for the key.
 In the upper chamber is one of the original oak posts, removed during restoration work.